Master of Laws (LL.M.) in American Legal Studies

 Read Lina's Story>>

-The Master of Laws (LL.M.) in American Legal Studies meets the need for international attorneys who wish to be trained in American law.
-Designed for graduates of accredited institutions outside the U.S. who have already earned a J.D.-equivalent law degree, Regent’s LL.M. offers students a rigorous academic experience plus the unique benefit of studying American law from a Christian perspective with a U.S. News & World Report leader in online education.
+The Master of Laws (LL.M.) in American Legal Studies meets the needs of international attorneys who wish to be trained in American law.
+Designed for graduates of accredited institutions outside the U.S. who have already earned a first degree in law, Regent’s LL.M. offers students a rigorous academic experience plus the unique benefit of studying American law from a Christian perspective with a U.S. News & World Report leader in online education.

 In addition to our standard courses in American law, LL.M. students may take courses in many different areas, including but not limited to corporate, commercial and transactional law; constitutional law; public law; alternative dispute resolution; intellectual property law; family law; and criminal law and procedure, among others.